Special Immigrant Juveniles

 - Be unmarried—that means that either the intending immigrant was never married, or he or she was married but the marriage was terminated through divorce, annulment, or death;

-- Have a valid juvenile court order has determined that
+- Have a valid juvenile court order that finds that

 - He or she is “dependent on the court, or in the custody of a state agency or department or an individual or entity appointed by the court” OR he or she has been adopted or placed in permanent guardianship OR he or she aged out of the court’s jurisdiction (for example, in state courts that can only issue a juvenile order for children under 18); AND